Donnie/StockHome/README.md

 A *special key* has to be added as query parameter, which can be set in PASS variable in .env file

 ## Data
-You can get access to the stock data with daily resolution and split adjusted going back to 2010-01-04.
+You can get access to the stock data with daily resolution in USD terms going back to 2010-01-04.

 API: https://stockhome.donnie.in